comprobo25/comprobo25.github.io/assignments/warmup_project.md

 * How was your code structured?
 Make sure to include a sufficient detail about the object-oriented structure you used for your project.
 * What if any challenges did you face along the way?
 * What would you do to improve your project if you had more time?
 * What are the key takeaways from this assignment for future robotic programming projects?
+For each takeaway, provide a sentence or two of elaboration.

 ***Note: don't leave the writeup to the very end!
 You will have a much better time if you document as you go.
 The simple act of writing up your work will actually help generate new ideas and improve the organization for your robot programs.***